 No other concentration affects the daily lives of clients as intensely as family law, which encompasses traditional issues such as marriage, domestic violence, divorce, custody, child support, child welfare, adoption, elder law, and estate planning.

-Students who concentrate in family law enter the work force with a combination of interpersonal skills, case-management knowhow, and subject-matter expertise to help families resolve important personal and financial problems.
-Outside the law school walls, CUA Law has a strong family alumni network, creating abundant possibilities for professional mentoring and externships.
+Students who concentrate in family law enter the workforce with a combination of interpersonal skills, case-management know-how, and subject-matter expertise to help families resolve important personal and financial problems.
+Outside the Law School walls, Catholic Law has a strong family alumni network, creating abundant possibilities for professional mentoring and externships.

 A "Tracking Sheet" should be used by students to track their progress in completing the concentration.
 Once all requirements are fulfilled, students should bring the tracking sheet to their concentration coordinator.
 The concentration coordinator will verify requirements have been met and then sign the bottom of the form.
 The form should then be submitted to the registrar for processing of the concentration completion letter.